‘It’s In The Details’

 Of the sports, baseball has the largest number of cards.
 But American football and basketball were also included in the Cuba Deportiva series, providing some of the earliest known examples of those sports.
-Several boxers are also presented in the series as well.
+Several boxers are also presented in the series as well, as are at least a few tennis cards.
 While not absolutely scarce, in general, cards from the sets are pretty rare.

 The Deportiva set is obviously from 1928 as it is stated on the backs.
 However, the exact print date of the others is not yet fully confirmed.
 The Deportiva set also includes only sports cards and the backs also reference an album that was available.

 While most athletes will generally be unknown to American collectors, some of them did play here in the United States.

 The Aguilitas set checklists are still a bit of an unknown.
 While some cards in the set have been discovered, many have not.
 Therefore, a complete checklist for the sets does not exist.
 Here are some details for each set, however.

 1924-25 2nd Series

 CubanBaseballCards.com has a checklist of the baseball players in this set.

 1926-27 1st Series

 One of the backs for the Serie Artistica cards outlines the subjects of the 900 cards available in that set as:

 1-400 (Artistic Photographs)